Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-LaShae Brown over 3 years ago
+LaShae Brown about 4 years ago

 If the office of accountability and transparency is not going to have independent investigations, then the 'T' should be removed from the name.
 Independent investigations must be apart of this office.